Non-Reciprocity of the Wave Packet Scattering Delay in Ballistic Two-Terminal Devices: Non-Reciprocity of the Wave Packet Scattering Delay

 where $k=\pm\sqrt{E}$ is the momentum.
 The wave packet is centered around \acs{k0} with width \acs{ks} in momentum space; in position space it is centered at ${\acs{x0} + kt}$. $A$ is the normalization constant.
 After transmission or reflection, as described by one of the coefficients ${\s{ij}=\m{ij}e^{i\p{ij}}}$, the wave function is given by

 The term proportional to $k^2$ in \p{ij} plays the role of a time delay in the motion of the wave packet's center.
 Owing to the quadratic dispersion $E=k^2$, this term corresponds to the first order of the derivative of \p{ij} with respect to energy.
 Figure \ref{fig:delays} shows the four resulting delays as a function of energy for the two systems introduced in the previous section.
 For wave packets, only the scattering phases in a certain energy window are relevant.
 If the packet is narrow in momentum space, this window is small and the scattering phases are linear in energy to a good approximation. ${\w{ij}}$ is then energy-independent in the relevant range.
 For wider wave packets, the energy dependence of the delay deforms the wave packet in addition to the broadening following from the standard ${E=k^2}$ dispersion.

-The Wigner time delay and its role in quantum transport have been extensively discussed \cite{wigne-time-delay-and}.
-The literature also reports numerous non-reciprocal electron transport phenomena \cite{nonre-respo-from}.
-Non-reciprocal wave packet dynamics was shown earlier in \cite{nonre-inter-for, quant-colla-break}.
-Here, the analytic solution of the continuous Schr\"odinger equation and the Wigner time delay as a quantitative measure of the wave packet dynamics is presented.
-Closely related subjects are the violation of Onsager's (magnetic field) symmetry in wave packet transport \cite{magne-asymm-of-elect,viola-of-onsag-symme} and the optical effect called directional birefringence, which features a velocity that depends on the direction of propagation \cite{large-direc-optic}.

-Both the asymmetric potential barrier and the the asymmetric \ac{ab} interferometer are characterized by non-reciprocal Wigner time delays (\figref{delays}).
-A direct way to visualize the Wigner time delay is to study the time evolution of wave packets.
-Figure \ref{subfig:lrat-packets} shows how the deviating Wigner time delays ${\w{11}\neq\w{22}}$ of the asymmetric potential barrier (\figref{lrat}) affect the scattering dynamics of wave packets.
+Both the asymmetric potential barrier and the the asymmetric \ac{ab} interferometer are characterized by non-reciprocal wave packet scattering delays (\figref{delays}).
+Figure \ref{subfig:lrat-packets} shows how the non-reciprocal reflection delays ${\w{11}\neq\w{22}}$ of the asymmetric potential barrier (\figref{lrat}) affect the scattering dynamics of wave packets.
 A wave packet traveling towards the system from channel 2 is reflected quickly and the time spent in the scattering region is short (${3<t<5}$).
 The mirrored wave packet approaching from channel 1 spends a longer time inside the scattering region (${3<t<8}$) before ejection.
 The transmitted wave function is identical for both cases.
-Figure \ref{subfig:trat-packets} shows the respective situation with the asymmetric \ac{ab} interferometer (\figref{trat}), where ${\w{21}\neq\w{12}}$.
-The wave packet is transmitted quickly if it approaches from channel 2.
-The time spent in the scattering region is short (${2.5<t<7}$).